-We will descent downhill from Jhinu Danda to reach Himal Panj.
+We will descend downhill from Jhinu Danda to reach Himal Panj.
 Crossing a few rivers and forests, we stretch out to Landrunk, which is a beautiful village with a thick settlement of Gurung and Magar people.

-You can have a clear view of Mardi Himal from Landruk.
+You can have a clear view of the Mardi Himal from Landruk.
 Trekking further downhill, we reach Pothana where we stay overnight.

 Day 11: Pothana (1870 m) – short trek to Kande via Australian Camp, drive 1 hour to Pokhara

 From Pothana, we trek towards Phedi from where you go to Dhampus village.
 It is a beautiful village which amazing landscapes and offers a clear view of the Annapurna range.